Ronan566/Brain-Buzz/README.md

 git clone https://github.com/Ronan566/Brain-Buzz.git
 Navigate to the Project Directory: cd Brain-Buzz
-Install Required Dependencies: If you're using npm: npm install
+Install Required Dependencies:
+If you're using npm:
+npm install
 Or if you're using yarn:
 yarn install
-Run the Game: Run the main file to start the game: npm start
+Run the Game:
+npm start
 Usage

 Once the game starts, you will be presented with a menu of puzzle types.
 Choose a puzzle type to begin and follow the on-screen instructions to play.
 Enjoy the challenge and have fun while training your brain!
 Contributing

 Fork the repository and clone your fork to your local machine.